DripVerse/library/docs/sdk/js/09_mint_nft.md

     "https://bafybeihvmc2amn3j3lnvl2a4oxvdqh65iujrxz445tvjccazdfpgthndpa.ipfs.nftstorage.link/k-1.jpeg",
   userAccount: process.env.ACCOUNT, // The owner address of the NFT.
   metadata: {}, // Contents of metadata is configurable.
+  collectionId: 1, // Collection to which you want to mint the NFT in.
+If not provided, it'll mint in a default collection.
+Available in v1.x.x onwards only.
+  contractId: 20, // Contract ID to which you want to mint the NFT in.
+If not provided, it'll mint in a default contract.
+If collection id is provided, this option won't be necessary.
+Collections are synomous to on-chain contract.
 };
 ```